 The individual reports in RescueTime cover all applications and websites (unless ignored explicitly by the user).
 It's a much more granular view than what is available in the group reporting, and it is private to the individual.
-Members can see how much time they spent in different applications and websites and see how their time is changing over the course of weeks or months.
+Members can see how much time they spent on different applications and websites and see how their time is changing over the course of weeks or months.

 Weekly email summary

 Each week, all members will receive a weekly email summary outlining how their time was spent the previous week.
 It helps people stay mindful of their time without having to check their reports regularly.

 Alerts and notifications

 Individuals can set up real-time alerts for the time they spend on specific activities.
 A popular alert is "5 hours of all productive time—or negative—one hour of all distracting time.
 Alerts can be set for different productivity levels, categories, applications, or websites.
 It's an excellent way for users to establish a personal feedback loop to stay productive.

 FocusTime - Distraction blocking

 Individuals can block out distractions during times they need to focus with FocusTime, our distraction management tool.
 Users can specify how long they want to focus, and all distracting websites will be blocked during that period.
 Whether an activity is distracting is determined by each individual, so the site blocking feature will always suit everyone's unique needs. by the Additionally, API integrations can be configured by the user to block incoming distractions, such as muting their phone or signing out of Slack.